 |Eric Rouchka||Computer Engineering & Computer Science|

-bioinformatics, computational biology, big data, next-generation sequence analysis
+His general areas of expertise lie in bioinformatics, computational biology, big data, and next-generation sequence analysis.

 |Amir Amini||Electrical & Computer Engineering|